-This event will feature a live Zoom discussion with Sheyann Webb-Christburg, whom Dr. Martin Luther King, Jr. named the "Smallest Freedom Fighter."
+This event featured a live Zoom discussion with Sheyann Webb-Christburg, whom Dr. Martin Luther King, Jr. named the "Smallest Freedom Fighter."

 This event is in partnership with Ujamaa Place, OMG Media, and Saint Paul Public Library.
 Funding is provided by the Minnesota Art and Culture Heritage Fund.